ruohai0925/IAMR/README.md

-# IAMR-MULTIPHASE
+# IAMReX

-This repo builds upon IAMR (https://amrex-codes.github.io/IAMR/) code that solves the two-phase incompressible Navier-Stokes equations using the level set (LS) method.
-This code aims at simulating the multiphase flow and fluid structure interaction (FSI) problems on CPUs and GPUs with/without subcycling.
+This repo builds upon IAMR (https://amrex-codes.github.io/IAMR/) code that solves the multiphase incompressible flows.
+The Navier-Stokes euqations are solved on a semi-staggered grid using the projection method.
+The gas-liquid interface is captured using either the level set (LS) method or the convervative level set (CLS) method.
+The fluid-solid interface is resolved using the diffused immersed boundary method (DIBM).
+The particle-wall as well as the particle-particle collision are also captured by the adaptive collision time model (ACTM).
+This code aims at simulating the multiphase flow and fluid structure interaction (FSI) problems on both CPUs and GPUs with/without subcycling.

 ## Features

 - LS method and reinitialization schemes
+- Diffused Immersed Boundary Method
+- Particle Collision Algorithms

 ## Examples